T. A. Ramalingam Chettiar: Early life

 Ramalingam was born to Tiruppur Angappa Chettiar and his wife Meenakshi Ammal at Tiruppur on 18 May 1881.
 Angappa Chettiar was a cotton merchant and banker.
 At a very early age, Ramalingam was sent to Coimbatore for schooling.
 He passed his matriculation with distinction and enrolled at Presidency College, Madras from where he graduated in law in 1904.
 Soon after his graduation, Ramalingam began to practice at the Madras High Court and served as the president of the Bar Council of Madras.

 Politics

 Ramalingam developed a keen interest in politics during his term as the president of the bar council.
-He served first as the Vice-President and then, the President of the district board of Coimbatore from 1913 onwards.
+He served first as the vice-president and then, the President of the district board of Coimbatore from 1913 onwards.
 He also served as the vice-chairman and Chairman of the Coimbatore municipality.

 In 1921, he became a member of the Madras Legislative Council.
+He brough before the assemby a resolution of name "Exodus to the Hills" asking that the annual exodus of the Governor and Executive Councillors to the Ootacamund(Ooty) hills and assuming governance from there be discontinued from that year.
+However he later withdrew the resolution after C.G.
+Todhunter recounted the discussions from the previous council sessions of 1920 and assured that the Exodus be limited to 3 months in a year.

 In 1946, Ramalingam was elected a member of the Constituent Assembly of India from Coimbatore.
 He participated in the debates on federalism and language policy.
 In 1951, he was elected unopposed to the Lok Sabha from Coimbatore.